When I started doing street photography, deciding whether to shoot in black and white or colour was as simple as that.

 This eBook helped me to realise this, and since reading it I’ve been trying to actually use colour in my street photography too.

-I’m sure it’s made a difference already and the knowledge I’ve picked up from it will only help me with my future work too.
+I’m sure it’s made a difference already and the knowledge I’ve picked up from it will only help me with my future work also.

 If you want to improve your own colour street photography, it’s important to know some theories.
 I’ve got two to talk you through here, along with why using colour is so important.